Shrinking targets on square-tiled surfaces: Application to Square-tiled Surfaces

 \begin{lemma} Let $(X,\omega)$ be a square-tiled surface and let $SL(X,\omega)$ be its Veech group.
 Then, there exist a finite index subgroup $\Gamma^{\prime} \subset SL(X,\omega)$ and a branched cover $q: X \to \T^2$ such that the cover is equivariant with respect to the action of any subgroup $\Gamma^{\prime}$. \end{lemma}

 This follows from Theorem \ref{thm:GJ}, and the work in~\cite{GuJu00}.
-A similar statement holds for parallelogram-tiled surfaces, but we need to take compose a cover to a (non-square) torus with an affine map to a square torus.
+A similar statement holds for parallelogram-tiled surfaces, but we need to compose a cover of a (non-square) torus with an affine map to a square torus.

 Although irrelevant to our current goals, it is worth noting that we know precisely which square-tiled surfaces (and parallelogram-tiled surfaces) for which the full Veech group descends to an action on the square torus (or to an action conjugate to an action on the square torus).
 Recall that the \emph{saddle connections} of a translation surface $(Y,\nu)$ are straight line trajectories that start at a singular point and end at a singular point, passing through no singular points in-between.
 The \emph{holonomy vectors} are the values we get when we integrate the saddle connections over the holomorphic one-form $\nu$.
 The \emph{period lattice} is the the lattice generated by the holonomy vectors.